Virtuant/katacoda-scenarios/ansible/03-ansible-inventory/step1.md

 Here is an example of passing a custom inventory file to `ansible` before running the `ping` module:

 ```
-ansible all –i /path/to/inventory –m ping
+ansible all –i /path/to/inventory -c local –m ping
 ```
+>Note: The `-c local` option, tells Ansible to running the playbook via the inventory file, but locally.

 We can run that command ourselves, but first we gotta create an inventory file.
-In this tutorial you have access to one host named host01.
+In this tutorial you have access to one host named `host01`.
 To let Ansible know about it, put its hostname in an inventory file.

 1\.
 We'll call our inventory file `myhosts`, and you'll add one group called `group1`: